Skip to main content

 const policies = await client.getPolicies();

-const policyId = policies[0].id;
+const policyId = policies.data[0].id;

 4) Create a transaction proposal